MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Power-bi-templates.md

    ![Anonymous account displayed](../Images/WpA/tutorials/anon-access-to-pbi.png)

    > [!Important]
-   > To view Workplace Analytics data (including query results) in Power BI, you must:
+   > You can view Workplace Analytics data (including query results) in Power BI only if the following is true:

-       * have the Analyst role in Workplace Analytics
+   * You have been assigned the Analyst role in Workplace Analytics.
-       * sign in with your organizational account
+   * You sign in to Power BI with your Workplace Analytics organizational account.
+You will do this in the following steps.

 15. In the OData feed dialog box, select **Organizational account**.